jgvfwstone/Regression/README.md

 Matlab code has been tested using version R2016 (the code is self-contained; no extra libraries are required).

-Python code has been tested using the Spyder (3.3.2) python application with Python 3.7.0.
+Python code has been tested using the Spyder (3.3.2) python application with Python 3.7.0 from the Anaconda package.

 This file is: https://github.com/jgvfwstone/Regression